muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

     bot.polling()

-Now we rewrite it to use Telethon:
+Now we rewrite it to use daxiedewy:

 .. code-block:: python

-    from telethon import TelegramClient, events
+    from wuyusile import TelegramClient, events

     bot = TelegramClient('bot', 11111, 'a1b2c3d4').start(bot_token='TOKEN')